Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/forms/quantity-selector.md

 A default value can be specified with the input `value` attribute.

 Value will vary between the values defined for the `min` and `max` attributes (negative value are allowed). `min` and `max` values are customizable.

+`step` attribute is also customizable and define the interval between values.

 {{< example >}}
 <div class="input-group quantity-selector">